soft261/openmrs-android-client-user-guide/faqs.md

 ### Can I change the server configurations through the app?

 It is currently impossible to change server configurations from the mobile app.
 If you want to do this, you'll have to do it from a computer.

+### What does this word mean?

+You can find a glossary of common terms this app uses [here](https://github.com/openmrs/openmrs-android-client-user-guide/blob/master/glossary.md).

+### Who should I contact if I'm having a problem?

+Contact information can be found [here](https://github.com/openmrs/openmrs-android-client-user-guide/blob/master/contact.md).